JoeLawler23/Geometry-Importer/README.md

         Importing a DXF file and returning a list of entities

     Args:
-        filename (str): DXF filename
+        filename (str): DXF filename with path

     Raises:
-        Exception: If passed file name is not found, corrupt, or not a DXF file
+        Exception: Passed file name is not found, corrupt, or not a DXF file
         Warning: Unknown Geometry is found

     Returns: